-Periodicity in Data Measurement Monthly.
-Indicator Interpretation By comparing greenhouse gas (GHG) emission values in farms, it is possible to identify their differential consumption.
+Periodicity in Data MeasurementMonthly.Image: Description of the period stress of the pe ndicator nterpretation By comparing greenhouse gas (GHG) emission values in farms, it is possible to identify their differential consumption.
+If monthly consumption values are compared throughout the year, the periods when GHG emission was higher in the production of flowers can be recognized.
+A comparative analysis of averages in consecutive years helps companies make decisions regarding emissions in future years.
+Periodicity in Data Measurement Monthly. ndicator nterpretation By comparing greenhouse gas (GHG) emission values in farms, it is possible to identify their differential consumption.
 If monthly consumption values are compared throughout the year, the periods when GHG emission was higher in the production of flowers can be recognized.
 A comparative analysis of averages in consecutive years helps companies make decisions regarding emissions in future years.

-years.
 11 Observations None 12 Sources of Information Floriculture companies.
 13 Relationship with Other Indicators Power consumption indicator.
 14 Responsible Entity or Group Florverde Sustainable Flowers Technical Secretariat.
 15 Year of Elaboration November 17, 2011.
 16 Date of Last Update August 12, 2020.
 17 Secondary Sources Montero and Quintero (2010).
 Blackberry (2009).
 Parrado and Leiva (2011).

-1 Name of the Indicator Consumption of activ 2 Definition It measures the ave ponds to chemical p of the different ornar 3 Objective Determine the amou applied during a giv and ornamental pla sion-making and est 4 Indicator Formula 5 Description of Variables $C_a$ : quantity of comper month, per month, per liters). $CO{ia}$ : concentration pesticide used $A$ : area of the orr 6 Unit of measurement Kilograms of active ir 7 Measurement Methods The company must i ters) of each of the co to each ornamental s 8 Form of Presentation Histogram of frequer of chemical pesticide during a given period Active ingred ive ingredient of chemical pesticides $(C{ia})$ .
+1 Name of the Indicator Consumption of act 2 Definition It measures the ave ponds to chemical p of the different orna 3 Objective Determine the amo applied during a giv and ornamental pla sion-making and est 4 Indicator Formula 5 Description of Variables C_a : quantity of comper month, per month, per liters).
+CO{ia} : concentration pesticide used A : area of the ord 6 Unit of measurement Kilograms of active i 7 Measurement Methods The company must ters) of each of the c to each ornamental 8 Form of Presentation Histogram of frequer of chemical pesticid during a given period Active ingred ive ingredient of chemical pesticides (C{ia}) .